Best Places to Live in Stuttgart: Your Guide to the City’s Top 10 Neighborhoods

 Final Thoughts on the Best Neighborhoods in Stuttgart

-Hopefully, this guide has given you a better understanding of the best areas to live in in Stuttgart.
+Hopefully, this guide has given you a better understanding of the best areas to live in in Stuttgart and where to look for apartments.
 As one of German’s largest cities, there is a huge variety to choose from, from the quiet suburban gems, packed with green spaces and ideal for families with little ones, to the city’s nucleus, peppered with cultural sites, restaurants, and bars.

 When it comes to the cost of living, Stuttgart is similar to other German cities in that its inner neighborhoods tend to be more expensive.
 So, if you’re working to a budget, it may be worth looking at the neighborhoods that are a little outside of the central regions.
 Plus, with an excellent public transport system, and high-speed trains connecting most neighborhoods to Stuttgart-Mitte, commute times rarely exceed 30-minutes.